 pyrouge is a Python wrapper for the ROUGE summarization evaluation package.
 Getting ROUGE to work can require quite a bit of time. pyrouge is designed to make getting ROUGE scores easier by automatically converting your summaries into a format ROUGE understands, and automatically generating the ROUGE configuration file.

-I have summaries in plain text format and want to get the ROUGE scores
+I have summarizations in plain text format and want to get the ROUGE scores

 You can evaluate your plain text summaries like this:

 from pyrouge import Rouge155 r = Rouge155() r.system_dir = 'path/to/system_summaries' r.model_dir = 'path/to/model_summaries' r.system_filename_pattern = 'some_name.(\d+).txt' r.model_filename_pattern = 'some_name.[A-Z].#ID#.txt' output = r.convert_and_evaluate() print(output) output_dict = r.output_to_dict(output)

 In order to evaluate summaries, ROUGE needs to know where your summaries and the gold standard summaries are, and how to match them.
 In ROUGE parlance, your summaries are ‘system’ summaries and the gold standard summaries are ‘model’ summaries.
 The summaries should be in separate folders, whose paths are set with the system_dir and model_dir variables.
 All summaries should contain one sentence per line.